 The Tax Cuts and Jobs Act (TCJA)implemented key changes, some of which affect rental property owners.
 Fortunately, many work in a landlord’s favor.

 NOLO broke down some of the ways TCJA law affects landlords.
 Here are some of the most noteworthy changes:

 Many residential landlords are likely required to pay income tax on their rental profits at their individual tax rates.
 Before the Tax Cuts and Jobs Act, tax rates were as follows:

-The TCJA reduces these individual rates.
-As of 2021, the individual tax rates are as follows:
+The TCJA reduces these individual rates until 2025, at which point they’ll expire.
+As of 2022, the individual tax rates are as follows:

 Key Takeaway: Landlords might benefit from lower income tax rates.